What are the risks to critical data?

 Each data backup happens incrementally.
 Here, the system saves seed data in temporary storage before transferring it to the cloud via a high-speed internet connection.

 Managed backups can also provide multiple recovery points.
 As a result, older versions of data can be restored if the latest version were to be maliciously changed or encrypted.
 Both are good examples of what can happen after an insider or ransomware attack.

-Because the CSP monitors your managed backup service, there is almost no need for intervention from yourself.
+Since the CSP monitors your managed backup service, there is almost no need for intervention from yourself.
 They will ensure there is always space for your data, optimise your system and warn of upgrades in advance.

 How managed backup services help your business grow

 Done properly, managed backup services can operate quickly, cheaply and with minimal disruption to your business.
-It is the definition of a no-brainer.
-But really, it’s not just about convenience.
+It is the definition of a no-brainer but really, it’s not just about convenience.
 Backing up your data means backing yourself against losing the revenue and reputation critical to the health of your company.

 If you use a CSP that adheres to ISO 27001, customers know their information is protected to a global standard.
 It means automatic access to a world-class information security policy, objectives, risk assessment and treatment methodologies.

 A robust data protection plan doesn’t just instil confidence in your management and employees.
 It also demonstrates to your customers that they can trust you with their information – and their money.